docknetwork/substrate-scaffold/infra/README.md

 By watching [Telemetry](https://telemetry.polkadot.io/#/Vasaplatsen%20Ved%20Testnet) you can see your old nodes dissapear from the network and then new ones appear once the above command finishes running.

 ### Stop your Docknetwork nodes
-The `stop` command lets you stop the Docknetwork process in your running EC2 instances while leaving the EC2 instances running_.
+The `stop` command lets you stop the Docknetwork process in your running EC2 instances while leaving the EC2 instances running.
 This can be useful if you want to stop your nodes for a short time but can't or don't want to do the required setup steps in your AWS console (in case you want to restart the nodes later):
 ```bash
 dockinfra stop
 INFO: 2020-01-24 20:26:26,644: Getting running instances...